 Since the first biofuel flight in a commercial aircraft took place in 2008, there has been a huge amount of work by the industry and our partners.
-Certification through the global fuel standards agency ASTM allowed us to operate using biofuels and more than 5,500 commercial flights on alternative fuels have flown since 2011.
+Certification through the global fuel standards agency ASTM allowed us to operate using biofuels and more than 150,000 flights have taken place on alternative-traditional fuel blend since 2011.

 Click here for a table of the initial set of commercial flights on sustainable aviation fuels since certification was granted.